-• Investment style risk, which is the chance that returns from the types of stocks in which the Fund invests will trail returns from global stock markets.
-Large-, mid-, and small-cap stocks, as well as non-U.S. value stocks, each tend to go through cycles of doing better-or worse-than other segments of the stock market or the global market in general.
+• Investment style risk, which is the chance that returns from large- and mid-capitalization value stocks will trail returns from the overall stock market.
+Large- and mid-cap value stocks each tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
 These periods have, in the past, lasted for as long as several years.
-Historically, small- and mid-cap stocks have been more volatile in price than large-cap stocks.
-The stock prices of small and mid-size companies tend to be more sensitive to changing economic conditions.
+Historically, mid-cap value stocks have been more volatile in price than large-cap value stocks.
+The stock prices of mid-size companies tend to be more sensitive to changing economic conditions.